 In so many ways, rhetoric remains unspeakable.
 More often than not, the English-speaking media and its twenty-four-seven pundits rely on “rhetoric” as a code for an irrelevant gesture, a non-event.
 Popular philosophical and political-scientific traditions vigorously peddle the idea that language is merely a conduit and that expression is where real thought goes to die.
-A pillar of human rights, the freedom of speech is taken to mean that the power to speak abides in unlimited supply and arrives with no attending demand to reflect on its responsible consumption.
-The scholar of rhetoric is a simple curiosity, the sort of exotic but nonthreatening seatmate that makes for a moment of distraction on a long plane ride.
+A pillar of human rights, the claimed and articulated freedom of speech is taken to mean that the power to speak abides in unlimited supply and arrives with no attending demand to reflect on its responsible consumption.
+The scholar of rhetoric is a simple curiosity, the sort of quixotic but nonthreatening seatmate that makes for a moment of distraction on a long plane ride.
 The eloquent are not to be trusted, unless they confess to being poets, at which point they are a safe accessory for rainy days.
 Authors who write without excluding the possibility that some prose reveals itself only on a second or even third reading are a presumptuous and undue burden.

 With more than a little irony, none of this precludes the endless calls and fervent pleas for public deliberation, social dialogue, and multicultural discourse that litter democracy’s landscape.
 In the century’s second decade, these impulses have been folded and wrapped into a deep moral panic, a well-funded clamor to improve the state of “civic engagement.”
 And moral it is.
 And a miracle.
 Presupposing that the capacity to speak is a given and assuming that consensus is a natural and cost-free good, the proliferating reports from think tanks, civil society, and schools of education betray an industry that more often than not talks endlessly about language without ever talking about it.
 Engagement is not about engaging with or within language; as the narrative goes, it will just happen.
 There is no need to broach the uncomfortable questions on which the entire enterprise rests.
 Why is language a matter of persistent public apathy?
 What are the forms, terms, and vocabularies that compose, enact, and thwart engagement?
 How do they work?
 Do they work?
 What are the promises, risks, and costs of “engaging” words?